Management of Tourette syndrome: Other

 Complementary and alternative medicine approaches, such as dietary modification, neurofeedback and allergy testing and control have popular appeal, but they have no proven benefit in the management of Tourette syndrome.
 Despite this lack of evidence, up to two-thirds of parents, caregivers and individuals with TS use dietary approaches and alternative treatments and do not always inform their physicians.
 According to Müller-Vahl (2013), medical professionals "should feel obliged to inform their patients about not only effective but also ineffective treatments".
 There is low confidence that tics are reduced with tetrahydrocannabinol, and insufficient evidence for other cannabis-based medications in the treatment of Tourette's.

 While a balanced diet may aid in overall health, and avoidance of caffeine may help minimize tics for some children, no particular diet or alternative therapy (vitamin or diet) is supported by scientific evidence.
 Regular exercise can help reduce stress and improve a child's sense of accomplishment and self-esteem, but the effect of exercise on symptoms remains unstudied.
 There is no good evidence supporting the use of acupuncture or transcranial magnetic stimulation; neither is there evidence supporting intravenous immunoglobulin, plasma exchange, or antibiotics for the treatment of PANDAS.

 Deep brain stimulation (DBS) has become a valid option for individuals with severe symptoms that do not respond to conventional therapy and management, although it is an experimental treatment.
 There is low-quality, limited evidence that DBS is safe, well tolerated, and yields a reduction of symptoms ranging from no change to complete remission.
 Selecting candidates who may benefit from DBS is challenging, and the appropriate lower age range for surgery is unclear; it is potentially useful in less than 3% of individuals.
 The ideal brain location to target has not been identified as of 2019.
 DBS has been used to treat adults with severe Tourette's that does not respond to conventional treatment.
 Viswanathan A et al (2012) say that DBS should be used in patients with "severe functional impairment that can not be managed medically".

-In the UK ORBIT is a four-year project, funded by the NIHR Health Technology Assessment, which allows young people and their families access to two new online behavioural treatments, which have already been trialled in Sweden.
-The project has been a collaboration between the University of Nottingham, NIHR MindTech MedTech Co-operative, Nottinghamshire Healthcare NHS Foundation Trust, Great Ormond Street Hospital, University College London, and the Karolinska Institute in Sweden.